New Zealand Warriors: Disappointment in Johnson's final season – 2024

-Entering the season with some of the highest expectations in the history of the club, after finishing one game short of the Grand Final the year prior, bolstered by the return of former Dally M Medalist, and club captain Roger Tuivasa-Sheck from Rugby Union, and Origin representative Kurt Capewell from the Brisbane Broncos, the season would take a hit early with Addin Fonua-Blake requesting an immediate release to return to Australia.
+Entering the season with some of the highest expectations in the history of the club, after finishing one game short of the Grand Final the year prior, bolstered by the return of former Dally M Medalist, and club captain Roger Tuivasa-Sheck from rugby union, and Origin representative Kurt Capewell from the Brisbane Broncos, the season would take a hit early with Addin Fonua-Blake requesting an immediate release to return to Australia.
 Fonua-Blake's request for a release would be accepted, but he would only be free to leave at the end of the 2024 season.

 The team showed glimpses of the form shown the previous season, but inconsistency and injuries saw many games decided by small margins, with the team losing 8 of 14 games by 8 points or less, which featured one game being lost with an acrobatic try from Xavier Coates after the full-time siren, two games by field goals in Golden Point, and one game by 2 points due to 3 missed conversions.
 There were several occasions where the team had great starts in games only to get run down and go on to lose.
 There was also a 66–6 loss to the Titans in round 16, the Warriors equal worst loss in history.
 However, they were also able to beat the top teams such as the Panthers where they won 22–20 in Magic Round.

 Mitch Barnett would make his State of Origin debut during the season, marking the first New South Welshmen to debut as a Warriors player, and just the third Warriors player to make their State of Origin debut with the club, after PJ Marsh and Kevin Campion.

 The season would be the final one of club legend Shaun Johnson's career.
 Announcing his retirement between Round 22 and Round 23.
 In the final match of the season, the team would make a 16-point comeback in the second half, the third largest in club history, and win the game off a cutout ball from Johnson to Dallin Watene-Zelezniak to score a try with less than 30 seconds remaining in the match.

-Despite the relatively poor performances, the Warriors would go on to sell out every home game of the season, which is believed to be a first for an Australasian sporting franchise, as well as a first for either Rugby code.
+Despite the relatively poor performances, the Warriors would go on to sell out every home game of the season, which is believed to be a first for an Australasian sporting franchise, as well as a first for either rugby code.

+2024 would also see the club purchase a hospitality venue in the Auckland suburb of Kingsland.
+Refurbished and rebranded in September as "Full Time Sports Bar & Eatery".